 The mighty French Broad River starts as a small stream high in the North Carolina mountains and flows 200+ miles to Knoxville to help form the Tennessee River.
 It's the third oldest river in the world, even older than our mountains (formed some 300 million years ago)!
 Since it runs through the center of Asheville and the surrounding national forests, there are plenty of ways to enjoy it - including camping, hiking and biking along the shores or paddling on a kayak, canoe or paddleboard.
 There are many parks along the way with access points for fishing, bird watching, picnics and more.
 While the river is fairly flat through the city of Asheville (perfect for tubing and float trips), you'll find big rapids north in Madison County - a great place for whitewater rafting and kayaking!

-Here are some of our favorite ways and places to enjoy the river, beginning at the source of the French Broad River (near Rosman, NC), and following the river downstream to the Tennessee state line:
+Here are some of our favorite ways and places to enjoy the river, beginning at the source of the French Broad River (near Rosman, NC), and following the river downstream to the Tennessee state line (about a 70-mile section!):

 Waterfall Trio: On the North Fork of the French Broad (that merges with the west fork at Rosman) along Highway 215, find three waterfalls near the roadside: French Broad, Shoal Creek and Cathedral Falls.
 Read more about these waterfalls.
 A short hike connects them.
 Read about these waterfalls.

 Asheville Outdoor Center: Hit the easy button and find your equipment, shuttles and expert guidance at this one-stop shop.
 They will shuttle you up river, and you'll end your trip at their riverside campus.
 Kayak, canoe, tube or paddleboard.
 Grab a beer at their taproom afterwards!
-(Pic at top of page) Read more about their many options.
+Read more about their many options.

 Do-It-Yourself River Paddling: If you have your own kayak or canoe, along with two vehicles for shuttling, you can paddle seven miles through Biltmore Estate with the help of two river parks.
 Start your journey at Bent Creek River Park (1592 Brevard Road) and end at Hominy Creek River Park (104 Hominy Creek Road).
-Sent there's a gentle flow down river, the trip usually takes 2-3 hours.
-Park one vehicle at Hominy Creek, then drive to Bent Creek to put in your boats.
-Nearby are the North Carolina Arboretum and the Blue Ridge Parkway.
-It's also a great tubing spot.
+Or rent a kayak, canoe, paddleboard or raft and one of Asheville's outfitters will shuttle you up river for a self-guided trip down the river to their locations.
+Read about the French Broad River Trip.

-French Broad River Park System: The city of Asheville has three adjacent riverside parks: Carrier Park, Amboy Road Park and French Broad River Park
+French Broad River Park System: The city of Asheville has three adjacent riverside parks: Carrier Park, Amboy Road Park and French Broad River Park.
+Read more about these city parks.

 - Carrier Park (220 Amboy Road) offers a variety of impressive recreational facilities.
 The French Broad River Greenway follows the riverside.
 The most unique feature is the velodrome, a former racetrack that is now use by bicyclists.
 Inside the velodrome, find basketball courts, playground, inline hockey rink and volleyball courts.
 Other features is a lawn-bowling green, big picnic pavilion, walking nature trail.
 A sidewalk connects to Amboy Road Park, a riverside greenspace.